 \ Action Item: A vote regarding this item may be made at this meeting.
 Identifying an item as an action item on the agenda does not require a vote to be taken on the item.
-Americans with Disabilities: The meeting will be held in person and online.
-If you require special accommodations to attend, participate in, or understand the meeting, please make advance arrangements by contacting Department staff by email jennifer.strange@idwr.idaho.gov or by phone at (208) 287-4800.
+Americans with Disabilities: If you require special accommodations to attend, participate in, or understand the meeting, please make advance arrangements by contacting Department staff by email iennifer.strange@idwr.idaho.gov or by phone at (208) 287-4800.